leanprover-community/lean-auto/README.md

   <img src="Doc/pics/Logo.bmp" width="600" />
 </p>

 Type **"auto 👍"** to see whether auto is set up.

-## Introduction
+Lean-auto is an interface between Lean and automated theorem provers.
+Up to now, lean-auto is maintained and developed primarily by Yicheng Qian (GitHub: PratherConid).
+It is currently in active development, and pull requests/issues are welcome.
+For more information, feel free to reach out to Yicheng Qian on [Lean Zulip](https://leanprover.zulipchat.com).
-Lean-auto is an interface between Lean and automated theorem provers, based on a monomorphization procedure from dependent type theory to higher-order logic and a deep embedding of higher-order logic into dependent type theory.
+Lean-auto is based on a monomorphization procedure from dependent type theory to higher-order logic and a deep embedding of higher-order logic into dependent type theory.
 It is capable of handling dependently-typed and/or universe-polymorphic input terms.
 Currently, proof reconstruction can be handled by [Duper](https://github.com/leanprover-community/duper), a higher-order superposition prover written in Lean.
 Lean-auto is still under development, but it's already able to solve nontrivial problems.
 For example the first part of the "snake lemma" in category theory can be solved by a direct invocation to ``auto`` (and the second part can also be partly automated):

 <p align="center">